 Dan Meyer is Head of Statistics for the Rare Disease Therapeutic category for Pfizer Global Product Development.
 He held previous group head roles at Pfizer for infectious disease, cardiovascular & metabolic disease, and nonclinical statistics.
 Dan received his PhD in Statistics from the University of Wisconsin.
 He is a Fellow of the American Statistical Association.

-Dr. John Zhong is the VP of Biometrics at REGENXBIO, a leading gene therapy company.
-Prior to joining REGENXBIO, John was a Senior Director of Biostatistics at Biogen, leading his team to provide statistical strategy and support for Early Development, Immunology, and Rare Disease in all phases of clinical development.
-He also led the Innovative Analytics group and played a critical role in the use of innovative statistical methods and trial designs across multiple assets.
+Dr. John Zhong is the Vice President of Biometrics at REGENXBIO, a leading AAV gene therapy company.
+Before joining REGENXBIO, John was a Biostatistics Group Head at Biogen, leading his teams to provide statistical strategy and support to all phases of clinical development for Immunology and Rare Diseases as well Early Development for all assets.
+He also led the Innovative Analytics group and played a critical role in the use of innovative clinical trial designs, statistical methods and analytical approaches in Biogen’s research and drug development.
+Prior to Biogen, John was a Senior Director of Biostatistics at Human Genome Sciences, accountable for statistical strategy and support to all phases of clinical development in autoimmune disease and infectious disease areas.
+John has 20 years of industry experience and played pivotal roles in multiple successful drug development programs, bringing efficacious treatments to patients with serious unmet needs.
 In the industry, John actively promoted statistical innovation in drug development and brought industry’s voice to regulatory innovation.
-John made a positive impact on the design of FDA’s Complex Innovative Designs Pilot program.
-As a Rapporteur and a Group Lead at the ICH, John currently leads the ICH E20 Working Group to develop an international regulatory guideline on Adaptive Clinical Trials.
-He has coauthored over 50 manuscripts in peer reviewed medical and statistical journals and more than 100 presentations in medical and statistical conferences.
+John was an invited expert panelist at the FDA Public Meeting on "Promoting the Use of Complex Innovative Designs in Clinical Trials".
+He made a positive impact on the design of FDA’s Complex Innovative Designs Pilot program.
+Currently, John is a Rapporteur at the ICH, leading the E20 Expert Working Group to develop an international regulatory guideline on Adaptive Clinical Trials.
+John received his PhD in Mathematical Statistics from the University of Maryland at College Park.
+He has coauthored over 50 manuscripts in peer reviewed medical and statistical journals and more than 100 presentations.